ExpediaGroup/kube-graffiti/helm/kube-graffiti/README.md

 #

 # logLevel controls the verbosity of logging to the kube-graffiti pod log, can be "debug", "info", "warn", "error"
+# default kube-graffiti configuration
 logLevel: info

 # checkExisting toggles the checking and mutation of existing objects that match the graffiti rules.
 checkExisting: "true"

 # healthChecker modifies the checking of kube-graffiti pod health and usually does not need to be modified
 healthChecker:
   port: 8080
   path: /healthz